-But the temperance movement was victim to a myth that continues to this day.
+But the temperance movement was victim to a myth that continues.
 Its supporters failed to understand that a standard drink of spirits, wine or beer contains the same amount of alcohol.
 That is, six-tenths of one ounce of pure alcohol.

-Being naive to this fact, temperance activists called upon people to abstain from whiskey, rum, and other spirit beverages.
+Being naive to this fact, temperance activists called upon people to abstain from spirit beverages.
 Consumers were encouraged to replace spirits with beer or wine.

 So instead of encouraging people to abstain, activists began demanding that they do so.
 This, of course, required the police power of the state.
 That meant prohibition.